iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> use this on my work phone (moto) and a tablet with no issues, vut in my Samsung S7 it causes the phone to get really hot.
+Can you develop a way to select running at half speed or even less.
+I don't like the idea of heat cycling my phone every night.<br> :date: __2021-01-10 18:06:32__

 > Doesn't show right progress, after every few deletes requires reinstall for knowing progress.<br> :date: __2021-01-08 00:22:12__